 Houghton College admits students of any race, color, or national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of sex, race, color, national or ethnic origin, or handicap in administration of its educational policies, admission policies, scholarship and loan options, and athletic or other school-administered offerings.
 The college reserves the right to operate as a church-related institution and to develop policies consistent with the religious tenets of its sponsoring denomination, The Wesleyan Church.

-A student will be considered for admission after all parts of the application are received, including the signed completed application form, a Christian character recommendation, high school transcripts, SAT or ACT scores and the application fee.
-While Canadian applicants are not required to submit SAT or ACT scores, doing so is recommended for those seeking scholarship consideration or admission to the Houghton Honors Curricula.
+A student will be considered for admission after all parts of the application are received, including the signed completed application form, a recommendation, high school transcripts, SAT or ACT scores and the application fee.
+While Canadian applicants are not required to submit SAT or ACT scores, doing so is recommended for those seeking scholarship consideration or admission to Honors at Houghton.

 The Office of Admission responds to applications for admission on a rolling basis.
-Students applying before December 1st will receive priority consideration for scholarships.
+Students applying before December 1st will receive advanced notice of admission and priority consideration for top scholarships.

-An accepted applicant is asked to confirm his or her intention to enroll by paying a $300 enrollment deposit by May 1, thereby reserving a place in the entering class.
+An accepted applicant is asked to confirm his or her intention to enroll by paying a $300 enrollment deposit by May 1 or within four weeks of receiving a financial aid award letter, thereby reserving a place in the entering class.

 Applications for spring semester admission must be received by December 1.